Full text of PM Modi’s address to the nation

 Lockdown 4.0 will be different from the other ones, says PM Modi

-The PM remarked that the definition of self-reliance has undergone a change in the globalised world and clarified that when the country talks about self-reliance, it is different from being self-centered.
+The PM remarked that the definition of self-reliance has undergone a change in the globalised world and clarified that when the country talks about self-reliance, it is different from being self-centred.
 He said that India's culture considers the world as one family, and progress in India is part of, and also contributes to, progress in the whole world.
 He noted that the world trusts that India has a lot to contribute towards the development of the entire humanity.

 Five pillars of a self-reliant India